SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 I blush as I stare at the extremely cute wave simulation, then I hold her hoof.

-After the moment is over Twilight puts the waves back, and we continue our slow gaunt.
+After the moment is over Twilight puts the waves back, and we continue our slow walk.

-I think about what else to talk about and think of a good question.
+I wonder what else we can talk about, and think of a good question.
 "Twilight, why did you want to go on a date me?"

 "I love your personality, you always make me smile and laugh.
 You think of things I never would have.
 You're also the prettiest mare I've ever seen.
 Your presence never fails to brighten my mood."

 "Aww, thank you!"
 I say before pulling Twilight into a tight hug.

-She hugs back and after the hug, I give my answer.
+She hugs back and after the hug, I give my own answer.

-"I love your personality too, you are so curious and knowledgeable.
+"I wanted to go on date with you because I love your personality too.
+You're so curious and knowledgeable.
 You ask why to my why not.
-You're also, also super-duper pretty.
-You make me smile just by being near."
+You're also super-duper pretty.
+You make me smile just by being nearby."

 She says, "Thank you," and we both smile eat each other.